 What a beautiful sight!

-Should the hustle and bustle of the city be getting you, go for a calming walk to the Stone Boat, set atop the edge of a lily pond, where you can admire the scenery of the lake.
+Should the hustle and bustle of the city be getting you down, go for a calming walk to the Stone Boat, set atop the edge of a lily pond, where you can admire the scenery of the lake.
 Try spotting turtles or lizards frolicking about amidst the scenic landscape of the lily pads.

 Once you’ve got your postcard-perfect shot, make the very short voyage to the Tea House Pavilion, which looks like it’s floating on water.